booschy/learnJavaTim1/Resource/fundamentals/test_18_11_10/task.md

        ... getPrice(Movie movie){ ... }

-    so that you can use it form anywhere like this:
+    so that you can use it from anywhere like this:

     float price = MovieUtils.getPrice(movieInstance);